 During filling of return, tax paid in advance or TDS deposited through bank or employer all details are mentioned in the return.

 Also Read: What is Dividend Adjusted PEG Ratio

 After putting all things together, if the tax amount is excess in the particular financial year, it would be refunded by Income tax department and is mentioned in section Part D.

 Form 26AS also possess the option of reporting the high-value transaction based on an annual information return (AIR).

 The High-value transaction is reported by the bank or financial institutes for execution or purchase of mutual funds, immovable properties, bonds, equity.

-It is mandatory for the financial institutes and banks to report such high-value transaction to the departments, which is disclosed in this section of Form 26AS.
+It is mandatory for the financial institutes and banks to report such high-value transactions to the departments, which is disclosed in this section of Form 26AS.

 Details of Tax deducted at source on sale of immovable property – Part F

 If you buy an immovable property, it is mandatory to deduct the TDS before making the payment to the seller, this section reveals the information of the Tax deducted.

 Also Read: Effect of NPA in the Banking Sector